lapisco/Wind_turbine_failure_prediction/paper-02-A_multi-sensor_architecture/README.md

-A multi-sensor architecture for robust identificationof incipient short-circuits in wind turbine generators
+A multi-sensor architecture for robust identification of incipient short-circuits in wind turbine generators
 ===

-The source code necessary to run all experiments discussed in the paper are available here.
+The source code necessary to run all experiments discussed in the paper.

 ## Repo structure